ministryofjustice/security-guidance/guides/standards-assurance-tables.md

 - Who is responsible and/or accountable for the the system whether from an operational or budgetary perspective?
 - Who is responsible and/or accountable for the information held inside the system?
-- What security-focused work has been conducted on any suppliers and supplier systems to ensure they are safe for use/integration?
+- What security-focused work has been conducted recently (within the last year) on any suppliers and supplier systems to ensure they are safe for use/integration?
 - Where is the system technically hosted?
+- In what services or geographical locations does the system *store* data?
-- Where are the places where the system stores data?
+- In what services, geographical, or legal locations does the system *process* data?
 - What are the consequences if the system is unavailable to users or data has been lost/corrupted?
+- How do the consequences of unavailability change over time?
+(For example, after one hour, one day, one week, one month... permanent.)
-- What happens for business continuity / disaster recovery if the system is unavailable or data has been lost/corrupted?
+- What changes - if anything - regarding business continuity / disaster recovery processes or plans if the system is unavailable or data has been lost/corrupted?

 ### PROTECT